RominaSR/PyComposition21/README.md

 ## PyComposition21

-this is the repository corresponding to the article "Creation of tools and materials for composition from data  and metadata"
+This repository corresponds to the article "Creation of tools and materials for composition from data  and metadata".

 To see the example model, open the file "NicePyComposition.ipynb" in Google Collab.